benwu030/Text_based_game/README.md

 1) Winning condition: Rescue your daughter Alexandra in 48 hours (over-time = daughter turns into monster)
 2) Do not die.
 If dead, you will be respawned at previous checkpoint.
 3) Kill monsters and security guards to level up and increase skillpoint.
 4) Sometimes run for life is also a good option instead of wasting time on fighting unbeatable opponents.
 5) Pick up more items to help you in combat or heal your hp.
 6) Certain entrance/special items is not accessible unless you pass the mini games.
+7) Please avoid invalid input as much as possibles.

 ## Features of the game
 1. Statistics (Code Requirement 2 & 4 & 5: use file to store different properties )
    - Status of Main Character(Chris)
      - Inventories
      - Properties
      - locations
    - Monsters
    - Items
    - .etc